Samsung Galaxy Buds 3 Pro review

 Why you can trust What Hi-Fi?
 Our expert team reviews products in dedicated test rooms, to help you make the best choice for your budget.
 Find out more about how we test.

 The Samsung Galaxy line of wireless earbuds has never exactly blown us away.
-Even if you’re a dedicated devotee with the latest Samsung phone in your pocket, a Samsung TV in your living room and a spiffy set of Samsung pyjamas to keep you cosy at night, we would usually be advising you to steer clear of the South Korean brand’s wireless earbuds and to snaffle a pair of more competent alternatives from the likes of Bose or Sony instead.
-Sonically, they’ve always been pretty unremarkable.
+Even if you’re a dedicated devotee with the latest Samsung phone in your pocket, a Samsung TV in your living room and a spiffy set of Samsung pyjamas to keep you cosy at night, we would usually advise you to steer clear of the South Korean brand’s wireless earbuds and instead snaffle a pair of more competent alternatives from the likes of Bose, Sony or Technics.
+Sonically, they’ve rarely challenged the best in the business.

-Now could be the moment all that changes.
-Even before hearing them, it’s clear that the Samsung Galaxy Buds 3 Pro are different to their predecessors; they look different, they have different features, they probably even smell different to the bean-shaped buds whose place they have confidently taken.
+Samsung's flagship buds, however, are here to challenge that narrative.
+Even before you've heard them, it’s clear that the Samsung Galaxy Buds 3 Pro are different to their predecessors; they look different, they have different features, they probably even smell different to the bean-shaped buds whose place they have confidently taken.
 If they can also sound different (by which we mean ‘better’) than previous generations, Samsung might have a pair of buds ready to sit at the big boys’ table.

 Price